fortunechangers-alt/Golfclub-builders/COMPLETE_AUDIO_GUIDE.md

 **What BREAKS alignment:**
 - Em-dashes (—) in blog but periods/commas in audio
 - "muscle-back" in blog but "muscle back" in audio
+- **"mid profile" (two words) in blog but "mid-profile" (hyphenated, ONE word) in audio**
 - "vs." in blog but "versus" in audio
 - "(L/A/M/R/S/X/TX)" as block but spoken as "L, A, M, R, S, X, TX"
 - "I'm" in blog but "I am" in audio
 - Special Unicode dashes (‑) instead of regular
 - "ten" in blog but "10" in audio
+- **"ninety seven" in blog but "97" (number) in audio**
+- **Ellipsis (...) at start of audio** - Automatically filtered out by script

+**CRITICAL:**
+- Hyphenated words in audio count as ONE word.
+If audio says "mid-profile", blog must say "mid-profile" (not "mid profile").
+- Lists in audio are usually spoken as continuous sentences, NOT bullet points.
+Convert to paragraphs.
+- Ellipsis (...) is automatically filtered out - don't worry about it in titles.

 **Solution:** Extract transcript from JSON, rewrite blog to match exactly.